geo-ant/blog/_posts/2025-11-16-binomal-sample-size-calculations.md

 other intervals.
 I will still use it for the following reasons:

-1. Due to its conservative nature, it will lead us to overestimate the number of samples rather than underestimate them[^sample-overest].
+1. Due to its conservative nature, it will lead us to overestimate the number of samples rather than underestimate them, which is a safe default if you work in a regulated industry, like I do[^sample-overest].
-2. Frequentist statistics usually don't come naturally for me, this one at least made sense _to me_.
-I admit this is a me problem.
+2. Frequentist statistics usually don't come naturally for me, but this one made sense to me.
+I admit, this is totally a me problem, but if we want to defend your sample size calculations, they _should_ make sense to us.
 3. The math involved in this derivation is a great jumping-off point for a Bayesian perspective, which I might share in a later post.

 ## 1. Deriving The Clopper Pearson Lower and Upper Bounds